George Jamesone: Early years

 He was born in Aberdeen, where his father, Andrew Jamesone, was a stonemason.
+His mother was Marjory Anderson.
 Jamesone attended the grammar school near his home on Schoolhill and is thought to have gone on to further education at Marischal College.
 Legend has it that Jamesone once studied under Rubens in Antwerp with Anthony van Dyck.
 This is, however, yet to be proven as his name does not appear to be noted on the Guild registers of the town.

 Since Rubens was exempt from registering pupils, the absence of Jamesone's name does not mean that the painter definitely did not study there.

 Jamesone certainly did complete an apprenticeship under the supervision of his uncle, John Anderson, who was a popular decorative painter in Edinburgh at the beginning of the seventeenth century.

 Jamesone finished this training in 1618.
 He is not recorded as being in Aberdeen again until 1620.
 If the Scotsman had gone to Antwerp, it would have had to have been between the years of 1618 to 1620.